gocondor/gocondor/README.md

 ## Getting started
 First create a project by following the steps above.
-Now Let's create a route to handle our first request let's start by defining the handler function for the request, to do that first create a file with the name `example.go` in `httpd/handlers` folder and then add to it the following code:
+Now Let's create a route to handle our first request let's start by defining the handler function for the request, create a file with the name `example.go` in `httpd/handlers` folder with the following content:
 ```go
 package handlers